-But it’s when you go to the Advanced search that you get down to the really good stuff:
+But it’s when you go to the Advanced Search options by the side, you get down to the really good stuff.

-As you can see, it’s not just about the keyword here; you can filter down content based on word count, based on a specific domain or author, by top-level domain (which can help you narrow down locations, or educational, organizational, and commercial domains), as well as by content type (how to guides, listicles, infographics, etc.).
+It’s not just about the keyword; you can filter down content based on word count, based on a specific domain or author, by top-level domain (which can help you narrow down locations, or educational, organizational, and commercial domains), as well as by content type (how to guides, listicles, infographics, etc.).
 Which is very important when you’re dealing with so many pieces of content and this much data – you need to be able to get to what is of interest to you, quickly.

 What’s great is that you can look up almost any type of content that you can think of to narrow down your search.
 Not just the usual suspects, like videos, infographics, and regular blog articles, but actually narrow down on guest posts, giveaways and quizzes, as well as case studies and webinars.

 Additionally, you can also create projects for full-time monitoring: this way, any keywords’ you’re monitoring can be easily accessed at any time from your dashboard, and you’ll be able to see at a glance what trending articles were posted recently.